When it comes to magazines or newsletters about personal finance, I have a soft spot for a newsletter called Bottom Line Personal.

 Alas, the print version of Money magazine is no more.
 In April of 2019, after being unable to sell the magazine, the publishing house Meredith announced the last print edition will be the June 2019 issue.
 You will still be able to read the articles online but it will no longer be in print.

 Money Magazine was a monthly magazine (now digital-only) and is similar to Kiplinger’s in that it contains a broad variety of personal finance subjects from money management to saving money to investing, retirement and taxes.
 It does provide information to investors but not to the detail and degree of some of the other magazines, like Investor’s Business Daily.

 It also doesn’t cover current events, business news, and other subjects more at home in a BusinessWeek or Forbes.

 Founded in 1979, Inc. Magazine is a weekly magazine that discusses the news concerning small business and startups.
 Unlike other magazines that discuss all business news, Inc. tends to focus on privately held small businesses and startups, making it alone in that focus.
 It does discuss broader news in the business world but the focus tends to be on small to midsized companies.

-Inc. Magazine is also home of the Inc. 500 and Inc. 5000, a list of the 500 and 5000 fastest growing private companies in the United States.
-It's a prestigious list and tracks the fastest growing companies over a three-year period, with revenues of at least $2,000,000.
+Inc. Magazine is also home to the Inc. 500 and Inc. 5000, a list of the 500 and 5000 fastest-growing private companies in the United States.
+It’s a prestigious list and tracks the fastest growing companies over three years, with revenues of at least $2,000,000.